gabr-iele/iMuseum/Architecture/Architecture.md

 The board that can best handle both the data transmission is the nRF52840DK (https://www.nordicsemi.com/Software-and-Tools/Development-Kits/nRF52840-DK) that can handle both bluetooth and low-data wireless transmission.

-It also runs a RIOT OS firmware to detect visitor proximity and send telemetry data about the board’s status.

 ## IPV6 Gateway Board